foodfight/showz/scripts/episode-20-jtimberman.md

   * knife role from file
 * How did Shef get its name?
 * Do you use Shef in your workflow?

+### Testing
+* You recently published a gist with some basic foodcritic integration with knife cookbook test

+* Why are so many people obsessed with testing?
+  * Is this all just the "theatre of testing"?

+* Does it really make sense to automate cookbook testing?
+  * At what level or stage? pre-converge, pseudo-converge, post-converge?

+* What's happening with Kitchen (more testing)?

 ### Training
 * What are the biggest challenges faced by people new to Chef?